handshake-org/hnsd/README.md

 ## Setup

-Currently, hskd will setup a recursive name server listening on port 53.
+Currently, hnsd will setup a recursive name server listening on port 53.
 If you want to resolve names through the handshake network, this requires you to change your resolv.conf to 127.0.0.1.